Capital One Arena – Washington Capitals

 Your best entertainment options will involve traveling a bit away from the arena, but not far.
 That’s because you’re in DC, the nation’s capital, and there’s a lot to do.
 The best part is that most of it’s free.
 Whether it’s checking out the many memorials and monuments on and around the National Mall, visiting one of the numerous museums, or simply taking in the historic sights, there’s something for everyone here.
 All government-run attractions are free to the public, though some private ones are not.
 Keep in mind, however, that if you wish to tour the Capitol or the White House, you will need to book that in advance.

 Capital One Arena is located just steps from the Gallery Place-Chinatown Metro station on the Red, Green, and Yellow lines.
 While this may seem like an amazing thing, the unfortunate reality is that Metro is difficult at the best of times and unusable at the worst.
 The last few years have seen numerous construction projects shut down several stations for weeks or even months at a time.
-Even if one of these isn’t ongoing, there is track work almost every weekend that increases head ways on many lines and often closes several additional stations.
+Even if one of these isn’t ongoing, there is track work almost every weekend that increases headways on many lines and often closes several additional stations.
 The result is that there could be 24 minutes or more between trains, and that’s assuming everything functions properly, which it frequently doesn’t.
 The good news is that even people coming from outside the immediate DC area can take the Metro by parking at one of the suburban stations.
-Parking fees are charged Monday-Saturday and range from $2 to $6 depending on the day and the station.
+Parking fees are charged Monday-Friday and range from $3 to $6 depending on the station.
+All parking is free on weekends.

 If you don’t want to chance it with Metro, you can drive to the game.
 Ample garage parking is available but is costly.
 The exact cost varies by the day and based on availability, but expect to pay at least $20 and probably much more.